MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/implementing-basic-logic/conditionals/switch–case-model.md

 ![The cases in the switch block.](../../media/switch-case-model/case-blocks.png)

-In case all conditions are invalid, the flow will execute the actions in the **Default Case** block, if it exists.
+In case all conditions are invalid, the flow will execute the actions in the **Default Case** block, if exists.

 ![The default case in the switch block.](../../media/switch-case-model/default-block.png)